Skip to Main Content

 A Cool-Climate Stronghold in Geelong's Wine Country

 Victoria's Geelong wine region occupies a position in Australian fine wine that is easy to underestimate from a distance and hard to ignore once you've engaged with it properly.
 The region's cool maritime influence, shaped by proximity to Port Phillip Bay and the Bass Strait, produces growing conditions that reward patience and restraint rather than volume.
 It is a region where producers tend to operate at small scale, with allocations that move quickly and reputations built on consistency across vintages rather than single-release spectacle.
-Lethbridge Wines, located at 74 Burrows Rd in the township of Lethbridge, sits within this tradition and has accumulated the kind of recognition that marks it as one of the region's more serious addresses.
+Lethbridge Wines, located at 74 Burrows Rd in the township of Lethbridge, is a winery in Geelong, Victoria, and holds a Pearl 2 Star Prestige award from 2025.

 The Lethbridge Approach: Winemaking as Argument